 - 1) Testing shall be conducted in a manner to assure a high degree of accuracy and reliability and using techniques, equipment, and laboratory facilities which have been approved by the U.S. Department of Health and Human Service (HHS).
 All testing will be conducted consistent with the procedures set forth in 49 CFR Part 40, as amended.
 The procedures will be performed in a private, confidential manner and every effort will be made to protect the employee, the integrity of the drug testing procedure, and the validity of the test result. - 2) The drugs that will be tested for include marijuana, cocaine, opioids, amphetamines, and phencyclidine.
-After the identity of the donor is checked using picture identification, a urine and/or oral fluid specimen will be collected as described in 49 CFR Part 40, as amended.
+After the identity of the donor is checked using picture identification, a urine specimen will be collected using the split specimen collection method described in 49 CFR Part 40, as amended.
 Each specimen will be accompanied by a DOT Custody and Control Form and identified using a unique identification number that attributes the specimen to the correct individual.
 The specimen analysis will be conducted at a HHS certified laboratory.
-An initial drug screen and validity test will be conducted on the primary specimen.
-For those specimens that are not negative, a confirmatory test will be performed.
-The test will be considered positive if the amounts of the drug(s) and/or its metabolites identified by the confirmatory test are at or above the minimum thresholds established in 49 CFR Part 40, as amended. - 3) The test results from the HHS certified laboratory will be reported to a Medical Review Officer.
+An initial drug screen and validity test will be conducted on the primary urine specimen.
+For those specimens negative, confirmatory that are not а Gas Chromatography/Mass Spectrometry (GC/MS) Liquid or Chromatography/Mass Spectrometry (LC/MS) test will be performed.
+The test will be considered positive if the amounts of the drug(s) and/or its metabolites identified by the GC/MS or LC/MS test are above the minimum thresholds established in 49 CFR Part 40, as amended. - 3) The test results from the HHS certified laboratory will be reported to a Medical Review Officer.
 A Medical Review Officer (MRO) is a licensed physician with detailed knowledge of substance abuse disorders and drug testing.
 The MRO will review the test results to ensure the scientific validity of the test and to determine whether there is a legitimate medical explanation for a confirmed positive, substitute, or adulterated test result.
-The MRO will attempt to contact the employee to notify the employee of the non-negative laboratory result and provide the employee with an opportunity to explain the confirmed laboratory test result.
+The MRO will attempt to contact the employee to notify the employee of the non-negative laboratory result, and provide the employee with an opportunity to explain the confirmed laboratory test result.
 The MRO will subsequently review the employee's medical history/medical records as appropriate to determine whether there is a legitimate medical explanation for a non-negative laboratory result.
-If no legitimate medical explanation is found, the test will be verified positive or refusal to test and reported to GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES.
+If no legitimate medical explanation is found, the test will be verified positive or refusal to test and reported to Guilford County Transportation and Mobility Services.
 If a legitimate explanation is found, the MRO will report the test result as negative.